Health worker dies in Moradabad day after receiving COVID shot | Health

-A 46-year-old health worker died a day after receiving the coronavirus vaccination, officials said on Monday.
+A 46-year-old health worker died a day after receiving the coronavirus vaccination, with the autopsy report attributing the death to ''cardio-pulmonary disease'', officials said on Monday.

-While Mahipal's family is blaming the death on vaccination, the authorities cited an autopsy report to say that he suffered from a cardiac disease.
+Mahipal's family said he was not suffering from any ailment other than fever and cough, and blamed the death on vaccination.

 Mahipal, working as ward boy in the surgical ward of the state-run Deendayal Upadhya hospital in Moradabad, died on Sunday night.